HOME CV CLICKBAIT

 photo taken in Vancouver, Canada

 I am a PhD student in the Department of Computer Science at Stanford University, where I am fortunate to be advised by Sanmi Koyejo.
+I am also a member of the (MBCT) program under Wu Tsai Neurosciences Institute.

 I'm interested in solving fundamental AI problems through theoretical research that leads to real-world solutions.